-My sense, however, is that the welcoming and inclusive tone set by our wonderful Chaplain, Rev’d Anthea Platt, means that Chapel is, for the vast majority of our girls, appreciated as a place of peace and contemplation in their busy lives – irrespective of their personal faith.
+My sense, however, is that the welcoming and inclusive tone set by our wonderful Chaplain, Rev’d Anthea Platt, means that Chapel is, for the vast majority of our girls, appreciated.
+It is a place of peace and contemplation in their busy lives – irrespective of their personal faith.

-I have witnessed Chapel services at other schools feeling turgid and dull – so Revd Platt’s achievement is significant.
-Despite the restrictions around Covid, online Chapel services were maintained during lockdown, providing an important sense of continuity and reassurance for many of our pupils.
+I have witnessed Chapel services at other schools feeling turgid and dull – so Rev’d Platt’s achievement is significant.
+Despite the restrictions around Covid, online Chapel services were maintained during lockdown.
+This provided an important sense of continuity and reassurance for many of our pupils.
 The Chaplaincy and the whole community ensure that festivals associated with other religions and cultures are acknowledged and celebrated through whole-school assemblies and within the boarding houses, too.

-So, Chapel provides a calm and beautiful setting for our pupils to hear individuals speaking from the heart about matters of personal importance to them: this gives tremendous impact to the short morning service, irrespective of the pupils’ faith.
+So, Chapel provides a calm and beautiful setting for our pupils to hear individuals speaking from the heart about matters of personal importance to them.
+The result?
+A tremendous impact is given to the short morning service, irrespective of the pupils’ faith.

 The spirituality and calm provided by a School Chapel can be a tremendous comfort and support when storms hit us during those formative years.